robiningelbrecht/pokemon-card-generator/README.md

 ## Gotta generate 'em all

 Be sure to also check https://gotta-generate-em-all.com.
-It generates and publishes a new card every day 🥳
+It generates and publishes a new card every day 🥳.
+Cards are also publised to https://www.reddit.com/r/GottaGenerateEmAll/

 <img src="https://github.com/robiningelbrecht/pokemon-card-generator/raw/master/readme/gotta-generate-em-all.jpeg" alt="Gotta generate 'em all">